 small setting, free from many of the pressures of larger secondary

 schools.
 Students appreciate the availability of teachers as mentors and

 friends in a smaller and more intimate class setting.
 There are several

 significant components that help shape the ninth grade experience at

-We have a rigorous English curriculum that focuses on writing skills, as well as studying a wide range of literature, we read essays to short stories, The Odyssey to modern novels, the English curriculum both challenges and enhances the ninth grade experience.
+We have a rigorous English curriculum that focuses on writing skills, development of voice and public speaking skills, as well as studying a wide range of literature, we read essays to short stories, The Odyssey to modern novels.
+The English curriculum both challenges and enhances the ninth grade experience.
 Faculty, students, and parents acknowledge the capacity for profound growth in this year.
-Faculty, students, and parents acknowledge the capacity for profound growth represented by the ninth grade curriculum.

 Full Participation in the Arts